matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 Most services have some way of designating "yes it worked" vs "no it didn't".
 Count those.

-Ideally count them just in front of what's calling the service, like in a client library for example.
+Ideally count them from both the client and server side.
+For middle-tier services this can often go in a common client library, edge services may be able to count at the load balancer.
-If counting at the client isn't feasible you can also count at the service itself, but you run the risk of missing unseen failures due to networking trouble.
+If counting at the client isn't feasible you can count at the server side only, but in that case you run the risk of missing unseen failures due to networking trouble.

 You can then make a ratio out of these `(failures / successes) * 100` and start tracking your availability against an [error budget](http://www.site-reliability-engineering.info/).